carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 >
 > Variance - The amount the training data affects what a model's decision boundary looks like.
 Models with high variance have low bias.
 >
-> Note that these concepts have more exact mathmatical definitions which are beyond the scope of this workshop.
+> Note that these concepts have more exact mathematical definitions which are beyond the scope of this workshop.
 {: .callout}

 Random forests are based on mitigating the negative effects of this trade-off by creating multiple high variance models that work together.